Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • R135 Paediatric or syndromic cardiomyopathy: This would be suitable for children presenting with a cardiomyopathy associated with dysmorphism or other feature(s) suggestive of a syndromic cause such as Noonan syndrome (or the wider group of RASopathies).
 Currently, it can only be requested by clinical genetics or cardiology teams.
+In some instances, semi-rapid analysis can be requested.

 • R452 Silver-Russell syndrome and Temple syndrome: This should be considered if clinical features are strongly indicative of Silver-Russell syndrome or Temple syndrome.